top of page

 Qualifications

 I completed my Masters Degree in Natural Science at the University of Birmingham, with a specialism in Chemistry (MNatSc (Chem)) in 2000, followed by an MSc in Forensic Science at Strathclyde University in 2001.
-After leaving university I worked at the Horseracing Forensic Laboratory as a scientist in the equine and canine drug screening unit.
+Following my postgraduate studies, I worked at the Horseracing Forensic Laboratory as a scientist in the equine and canine drug screening unit.

-Between 2003 and 2005 I completed a two year training programme at the Grampian Police Forensic Laboratory in Aberdeen to become a forensic document examiner and was authorised by the Secretary of State for Scotland to examine and report handwriting and documents cases.
+Between 2003 and 2005 I completed a formal two year training programme at the Grampian Police Forensic Laboratory in Aberdeen.
+Upon completion of my training to become a forensic document examiner I was formally authorised by the Secretary of State for Scotland to examine and report on handwriting and document cases.

-I have completed training courses in 'Excellence in Report Writing', 'Witness Familiarisation' and 'Cross Examination' organised by Bond Solon.
+I have completed specialised Bond Solon training courses in 'Excellence in Report Writing', 'Witness Familiarisation' and 'Cross Examination'.

 I am a Member of the Chartered Society of Forensic Sciences and a Corresponding Member of the Australasian Society of Forensic Document Examiners Inc. I am also a Practising Member of the Academy of Experts

-I was a registered Forensic Practitioner until the Council for the Registration of Forensic Practitioners (CRFP) was disbanded in 2009.
+I was a registered Forensic Practitioner with the Council for the Registration of Forensic Practitioners (CRFP) until the organisation was disbanded in 2009.

 Experience

-I have provided training in relation to the use and interpretation of Electrostatic Detection Apparatus (ESDA – a tool used by document examiners to assist in detecting writing indentations on paper) on several occasions.
-This includes a bespoke course designed for and delivered in Madrid to members of the Guardia Civil, the national police force of Spain.
-I have also acted as trainer and mentor to several newly recruited document examiners during their own postgraduate training.
+I have provided specialist training in the use and interpretation of Electrostatic Detection Apparatus (ESDA), a vital tool for detecting indented writing on paper.
+This includes delivering a bespoke training program in Madrid for the Guardia Civil (the Spanish National Police).
+Throughout my career, I have also served as a mentor and trainer to newly recruited document examiners during their postgraduate training.

 Published works: